michaeluno/amazon-auto-links/readme.txt

 = 3.8.8 =
 - Fixed an issue that plugin translations are not recognized by wordpress.org by adding `Text Domain` and `Domain Path` to the plugin comment header
+- Fixed a broken link in a setting page.

 = 3.8.7 - 01/11/2019 =
 - Updated the Japanese translation.